Discrete-Value Group and Fully Connected Architectures for Beyond Diagonal Reconfigurable Intelligent Surfaces: Introduction

+The group and fully connected RISs proposed in \cite{she20} have been studied assuming continuous-value scattering matrices, and it is not clear how to design these architectures with discrete-value scattering matrices.
+Discrete-value single connected RISs have been typically realized by considering uniform discretization of the phase shifts in the interval $[0,2\pi)$.
+This is made possible by the diagonal structure of the scattering matrix of these RISs, which is completely described by its phase shifts.
+Thus, this discretization design cannot be applied to group and fully connected RISs, whose scattering matrices are not diagonal.
+This gap is addressed in this paper, where we propose a design strategy for discrete-value group and fully connected RISs.
+In Fig.~\ref{fig:ris-tree}, we classify the studies on RIS to better contextualize our work.
+The contributions of this paper are summarized as follows.

+\textit{First}, we propose a strategy to design discrete-value group and fully connected RISs that assigns a finite number of bits to each entry of the RIS impedance matrix.
+The resulting RISs are denoted as scalar-discrete RISs, since they are obtained with a scalar quantization approach.
+Firstly, a suitable codebook is designed in the offline learning stage.
+Secondly, the discrete elements of the impedance matrix are optimized based on the resulting codebook in the online deployment stage.

+\textit{Second}, we prove that our codebook always achieves a received signal power growth of $\mathcal{O}(N_I^2)$ in group connected architectures, where $N_I$ is the number of RIS elements.
+Thus, the proposed discretization strategy does not degrade the growth of the received signal power as a function of $N_I$.

+\textit{Third}, we develop a different discretization strategy for group and fully connected RISs, exploiting the block diagonal structure of their impedance matrices.
+According to this strategy, we jointly discretize and optimize the entries in each block of the RIS impedance matrix through vector quantization.
+RISs designed with this strategy, denoted as vector-discrete RISs, achieve higher performance than scalar-discrete RISs at the cost of increased optimization computational complexity.
+Vector discretization has never been considered for conventional RISs since their impedance matrix is diagonal.

-\textit{Third}, we assess the performance in terms of received signal power of single connected, group connected, and fully connected RISs employing different numbers of resolution bits.
-Two scenarios including independent and identically distributed (i.i.d.)
-Rayleigh fading and correlated fading channels have been considered in our comparison.
-For each RIS architecture, we analyze how many resolution bits are necessary to achieve the performance upper bound, given by the RIS optimized with no resolution constraints.
-Besides the simulation results, we provide theoretical reasons to justify the obtained performance.
-We verify that the more connections are present in the reconfigurable impedance network, the less resolution is needed to achieve the optimality.
-Because of this property, in the fully connected architecture, a single resolution bit allocated to each reconfigurable impedance is sufficient to achieve the performance upper bound.
-In contrast, in the single connected architecture, four resolution bits are needed to reach the upper bound.
-In a practical development, this simplifies significantly the hardware complexity of the fully connected RIS.
+\textit{Fourth}, we assess the performance in terms of received signal power of single, group, and fully connected RISs employing different numbers of resolution bits.
+We verify that the more connections are present in the reconfigurable impedance network, the less resolution is needed to achieve the optimal performance of continuous-value RISs.
+Because of this property, in the fully connected architecture, a single resolution bit allocated to each reconfigurable impedance is sufficient to achieve the performance of ideal RISs.